mackworth/cTiVo/wiki/Advanced-Topics.md

 ````
 For those series, episodes that weren't found or mismatched, a URL is provided to go to theTVDB and update their information if appropriate.
 Note that remarkably huge controversies have erupted about how to number seasons and episodes, so just because TiVo is providing one set of information doesn't necessarily mean that theTVDB is incorrect or will take kindly to being changed.
 See their forums for more context.
 On the other hand, series that are "Found by Name" that are missing EP IDs, or "Not Found" at all are probably good candidates to fix in the central database for the benefit of all.

+### Module Debug Levels
+The remaining controls let you set debug levels for each individual module.
+See [Logging](Troubleshooting.md#logging) for more information.

 # Advanced Subscriptions

 For the basics of subscriptions, see [Subscriptions](Subscriptions.md).
 Manual subscriptions are actually implemented using standard Regular expressions, which you can enter by hand.
 Regular expressions are quite complicated, and a description of how the work is beyond the scope of this document.
 The offical syntax is at [ICU syntax](http://userguide.icu-project.org/strings/regexp).